This is a guest post by Aditya Mahesh of AMBeat.com

 Note from David:

 No two clients are the same.
 For the designers amongst you, is Aditya a client you’d be happy to work with?
-Would you have any reservations?
-If you’ve previously hired graphic designers have you found yourself thinking along similar lines?
+If you’ve hired graphic designers have you found thought along similar lines?